Preethi-reddy13/End-to-End-Movie-Analytics-Dashboard-SQL-Power-BI-/README.md

 # 🚀 Project Outcome
 Through this project, I gained hands-on experience in:

--Importing a raw CSV dataset into SQL Server using SQL Server Import Wizard -Managing and validating data inside a relational database -Performing data cleaning and transformation using SQL queries -Connecting SQL Server database to Power BI
+- Importing a raw CSV dataset into SQL Server using SQL Server Import Wizard
+- Managing and validating data inside a relational database
+- Performing data cleaning and transformation using SQL queries
+- Connecting SQL Server database to Power BI
--Creating calculated business metrics such as Profit -Building interactive dashboards using DAX and visualization tools -Generating business insights from structured data
+- Creating calculated business metrics such as Profit
+- Building interactive dashboards using DAX and visualization tools -Generating business insights from structured data

 This project strengthened my understanding of the complete data analytics workflow.